Ireland’s Flag- What the Colors Represent

-My family name on my grandma’s side is Minogue and we come from County Clare, Ireland.
-While she lived in her father's home, my grandma was forbidden to wear green.
+My family name on my maternal grandmother's side is 'Minogue' and we come from O'Callaghans Mills, County Clare, Ireland.
+I've heard a lot of fascinating stories about my ancestors, but this one remains one of my favorites because it explains where I get my stubborn nature- while she lived in her father's home, my grandma was absolutely was forbidden to wear green.

-Take a look at the Irish flag and you'll see that there are three colors.
-Orange (standing for Irish Protestants), green (signifying Irish Catholics and the republican cause) and white (representing the hope for peace between them).
+If you take a look at the Irish flag, you'll see that there are three colors.
+The orange color in the flag represents Irish Protestants, the green represents Irish Catholics as well as the Republican cause, and the white in the flag represents the hope for peace between Catholics and Protestants.

-The color orange of the Irish flag is associated Northern Irish Protestants because of William of Orange, the King of England, Scotland, and Ireland who defeated King James II, a Roman Catholic, in the Battle of the Boyne near Dublin in 1690 defeated.
-William III’s battle victory secured Protestant dominance over the island.
+Getting back to the flag of Ireland, the color orange in the flag represents William of Orange, the King of England, Scotland, and of Ireland who defeated King James II, a Roman Catholic, in the Battle of the Boyne which took place near Dublin in 1690.
+William's battle victory is what secured Protestant dominance over the island.

-Green is the color the represents the Irish Catholic nationalists of the south and while it may have something to do with shamrocks and the lush green landscape, green also symbolizes revolution.
-An earlier, unofficial Irish flag (you've probably seen it-the gold harp on a green background) served from 1798 until the early twentieth century as a symbol of nationalism.
+Green is the color that represents the Irish Catholic nationalists of the south and while the color has a small amount to do with shamrocks and lush landscape, green also symbolizes revolution.
+An earlier version, the unofficial Irish flag (you've probably seen it, it's a gold harp on a green background) is what Ireland used from 1798 until the early twentieth century as a symbol of nationalism.

 According to History Ireland, the green, white, and orange flag was first shown to the public on March 7, 1848, by the militant nationalist Thomas Francis Meagher.
 People wanted to know why the colors of their flag were changed, and Thomas explained: